How to find the right

 What does the investment partner’s website say about a potential partnership?

-• Visit the “About Us” or “Team” page.
+It takes a few minutes to simply go to an investor’s website and spot check a handful of items.
+Here are some suggestions:- Visit the “About Us” or “Team” page.
 If the investment partner only shows a bench of investment professionals, then they are more likely in the business of raising funds, deploying their limited partners’ capital, and moving onto the next deal and the next fundraise.

-• Does the firm maintain a web page for external investors?
+- Does the firm maintain a web page for external investors?
 If so, these investors will want a liquidity event for a return of capital within 3 to 5 years; failure to produce this may mean they would not invest in the next fund.
 Investors that have a short-term horizon will invariably force short-term thinking because they have a ticking clock on their investment.
 In contrast, investment firms with a long-term view, prefer to hold their investments indefinitely and are able to make truly rational decisions regarding value creation.

 Will you value the partnership with the investment firm?

 Investment partners can—and should—be more than just a means of raising capital.
 Businesses who seek a long-term partnership should ensure they are building a healthy and mutually beneficial relationship with an investment partner.
-Here are some questions to ask yourself:
+Here are some questions to ask yourself:- Does the potential investment partner support and/or share the long-term vision for your business?

-• Does the investment partner’s culture align with the culture of your business?
+- Does the investment partner’s culture align with the culture of your business?

-• Do you think you will enjoy working collaboratively with the investment partner?
+- Do you think you will enjoy working collaboratively with the investment partner?